-Woburn Safari Park has a male and female Yellow Mongoose; Basil and Sybil, and their two daughters, Polly, and Miss Tibbs (See the theme!).
+Woburn Safari Park has a small group of yellow mongoose.
 These slender, ferret-like carnivores are quick on their feet, showing natural instinct they search for predators in the sky above.
 Keepers allow natural foraging behaviour, by hiding insects and food in substrates and log piles.
-Come and visit our Mongoose in the ‘Desert Springs’ exhibit.

 Yellow Mongoose are carnivorous and feed predominantly on insects and other invertebrates, but they also take small rodents, reptiles, amphibians, birds and eggs, and occasionally carrion (dead meat).